guardian/cql/README.md

     - [x] Add `type` property to suggestion envelope to ensure correct interface is displayed (NB: Circe wraps sealed trait in object with single key as name of class)
     - [x] Correct focus when date appears
     - [x] What do we do when users want to navigate through the string without focus being stolen?
 Perhaps we don't need to autofocus?
 Solution for now: autofocus on first input, keydown or tab to focus input when value is already present (to allow user to scrub through dates unimpeded)
+    - [ ] Parse to correct format for query
   - [ ] Other, less fancy fields
 - [x] Fix crash on empty parens
 - [ ] Add typeahead for binaries